ℹ️ This feature is available to all users.

 You can create 3D bodies from faces and closed 2D sketches by pushing or pulling the faces and sketch fillings.

-- Define the exact length you want to push or pull on the dimension label.
-If you have a keyboard connected to your iPad, you can type in the exact value and press the Enter key to finalize the dimension.
+Define the exact length you want to push or pull on the dimension label.
+If you have a keyboard connected to your iPad, you can type in the exact value and press the Return key to finalize the dimension.

 When you’re pushing or pulling, you’re actually doing the same thing as these actions: